slbailey/retrowaves/station/docs/contracts/STATION_TOWER_PCM_BRIDGE_CONTRACT.md

 **Tower's AudioPump (21.333ms) is the ONLY authoritative PCM timing source for broadcast timing.**

+**❌ Forbidden (Clock B domain):**

-**Station MUST NOT (Tower-synchronized pacing is FORBIDDEN):**
+**Station MUST NOT:**
-- Attempt to match Tower's AudioPump timing
+- Attempt to match, predict, synchronize with, or adjust to Tower's AudioPump cadence
-- Adjust timing based on Tower ingestion behavior
-- Slow down or speed up based on socket backpressure
+- Pace, delay, or time socket writes in any way
-- Attempt cadence alignment or drift correction relative to Tower
+- Alter segment timing, which remains wall-clock based
+- Use Tower timing signals (pump rate, write success, latency) as a timing source
 - Try to match PCM rate
 - Predict PCM rate
 - Influence PCM rate
 - Derive timing from PCM writes

+**✅ Allowed (Clock A domain, per PE6):**

+**Station MAY:**
+- Read Tower `/tower/buffer` telemetry exclusively for the optional Clock A PID controller described in PlayoutEngine PE6
+- Adjust decode pacing sleep duration via PID based on Tower buffer status
+- This MUST NOT affect segment timing or PCM write timing

+**See PlayoutEngine PE6 for the only permitted use of Tower buffer telemetry by Station.**

 ### F.3 — Correct Behavior Summary

 **STATION:**
 - Times SEGMENTS by real time (wall clock - Clock A)
 - May use Clock A (decode metronome) to pace consumption of decoded PCM frames (~21.333ms per frame)
+- May use Clock A PID controller (PE6) to adjust decode pacing based on Tower buffer status
 - Sends PCM frames immediately after decode pacing (socket writes are non-blocking, no pacing on writes)
 - Does NOT time PCM socket writes (writes fire immediately)
-- Does NOT depend on Tower timing for segment progression or decode pacing
+- Does NOT depend on Tower timing for segment progression, except for reading `/tower/buffer` telemetry for the optional Clock A PID controller (PE6)
 - Does NOT attempt Tower-synchronized pacing
+- See PlayoutEngine PE6 for the only permitted use of Tower buffer telemetry

 **TOWER:**
 - Times PCM playback by AudioPump (21.333ms - Clock B)
 - Never depends on Station timing for content decisions
 - Owns ALL broadcast timing
+- May provide buffer status via `/tower/buffer` endpoint for Station's optional PID controller (PE6)

 ---